-Pinot Noir is, without a doubt, the most romanticized red wine in the world.
-No other grape brings out such emotion and devout worship among its enthusiasts.
-Festivals are thrown every year in the grape’s honor and an entire movie, Sideways, was devoted to the passion the wine stirs in people.
-Sideways has had such a cultural impact in the US that it has single-handedly both elevated the profile of the grape and also done it harm, as it’s caused many casual wine drinkers to associate Pinot Noir with wine snobs.
+Pinot Noir is the most romanticized red wine in the world.
+No other grape inspires such emotion and worship among wine enthusiasts.
+Festivals are thrown every year in the grape’s honor and an entire movie, Sideways, highlighted the fervor of its fans and helped boost the variety’s popularity.

 Pinot Noir In 60 Seconds:

 - Pinot Noir is a thin-skinned grape variety that is native to Burgundy, France.

 - Pinot Noir wines are light to medium body and range in style from light and fruity to complex with aging capability.

 - Pinot Noir is produced around the world despite being notoriously difficult to grow.